 When you or a loved one are in a motorcycle accident and suffer injuries due to someone else’s negligence, you may be able to hold the at-fault party liable and try to recover compensation for your injuries and other damages.
 Once you have hired a lawyer and the lawyer has completed an investigation, collected evidence, and proven liability, the lawyer will put a dollar amount to your damages and try to recover some or all of them by filing a claim or, if necessary, a lawsuit.

-A lawyer will first try to negotiate with the insurance company in order to obtain a fair settlement.
+A motorcycle wreck attorney in Atlanta will first try to negotiate with the insurance company in order to obtain a fair settlement.
 Although lawyers typically deal with insurance companies often, negotiations can fail when an insurance company fails to pay a sufficient amount for the damages you suffered.

 Insurance companies use various methods to determine actual dollar amounts for recoverable damages.
 Lawyers also use various methods to determine actual dollar amounts for recoverable damages.
 Together, the amounts reached by insurance companies and lawyers must be somewhat in agreement, or else a pre-trial settlement is not feasible.
 The case may then go to court, where the jury will decide on a settlement.

 Some of the dollar amounts of damages due to a motorcycle accident may be easy to determine.
 These include economic damages that already have a set dollar amount, such as the cost of a doctor visit, the cost of an X-ray, or the cost of a missed week of work.

 Other damages, usually non-economic damages, can be more difficult to determine and to agree upon.
 An insurance company may even hire a private investigator if they suspect the victim is overstating their claim or injuries.

 For a free legal consultation, call (404) 888-8888